-There were no material changes to our future minimum contractual obligations since December 31, 2019 as previously disclosed in our Annual Report on Form 10-K filed with the SEC on February 26, 2020.
+There were no material changes to our future minimum contractual obligations since December 31, 2019 as previously disclosed in our Annual Report on Form 10-K filed with the SEC on February 26, 2020 other than the contract extension described herein and our debt obligations discussed in Note 7.
+Debt to our unaudited consolidated financial statements contained in Item 1 of this Quarterly Report on Form 10-Q.